Forest, Land and Agriculture (FLAG)

 4. Set a no-deforestation commitment with a target date no later than 2025: In line with the Accountability Framework initiative (AFi).
 This commitment is mandatory, without it, companies cannot set a FLAG target.
 Read more on how this guidance accounts for land-use change emissions here.

-5. Set science-based targets for energy/industry emissions: Set energy/industry targets in addition to FLAG targets, to cover all scope 1, 2 and 3 emissions.
+5. Set science-based targets for energy/industry emissions: In addition to FLAG targets, set energy/industry targets covering all scope 1, 2 and 3 emissions.

-Companies in food production, food and beverage processing, food and staples retailing and tobacco, are required to set FLAG science-based targets.
+When setting targets, companies in food production, food and beverage processing, food and staples retailing and tobacco are required to set FLAG science-based targets.
 This requirement also applies to companies in any other sector if FLAG-related emissions exceed 20% of their total scopes 1, 2, and 3 emissions.

 WATCH: Introducing the FLAG guidance - Martha Stevenson